-Students to be Served: Location(s):
+unbaung to meeting the moreacea or imp novoa convioco neganionioni.
+Students to be Served: Scope of Services: Location(s): otaaciito to so ooi voa: 000p0 01 001 110001 =004.0(0).

-(Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans)
+(Select from All Schools, Specific Schools, and/or Specific Grade Spans)

-All All Schools

-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students to be Served selection here] [Add Scope of Services selection here] [Add Location(s) selection here] Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Unchanged Action Unchanged Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services HSA: 4 - Professional Learning for SUSD Staff and Parents HSA: 4 - Professional Learning for SUSD Staff and Parents HSA: 4 - Professional Learning for SUSD Staff and Parents
+[Add Scope of Services selection here] [Add Location(s) selection here] [Add Students to be Served selection here]

+Unduplicated Student Group(s))

+Select from New, Modified, or Unchanged Select from New, Modified, or Unchanged Select from New, Modified, or Unchanged for 2017-18 for 2018-19 for 2019-20

+Modified Action Unchanged Action Unchanged Action Unchanged Action

+2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services

+HSA: 4 - Professional Learning for SUSD HSA: 4 - Professional Learning for SUSD HSA: 4 - Professional Learning for SUSD Staff and Parents Staff and Parents Staff and Parents

-To provide staff and parents professional To provide staff and parents professional To provide staff and parents professional learning opportunities that promote learning opportunities that promote learning opportunities that promote efficient parent/student and efficient parent/student and efficient parent/student and parent/educator strategies to aid in the parent/educator strategies to aid in the parent/educator strategies to aid in the improvement of their students' academic improvement of their students' academic improvement of their students' academic success. success. success.
+To provide staff and parents professional learning opportunities that promote efficient parent/student and parent/educator strategies to aid in the improvement of their students' academic success.

 HSA4.1 Training involving core curriculum, assessments and student records information.

+To provide staff and parents professional learning opportunities that promote efficient parent/student and parent/educator strategies to aid in the improvement of their students' academic success.

 HSA4.1 Training involving core curriculum, assessments and student records information.

+To provide staff and parents professional learning opportunities that promote efficient parent/student and parent/educator strategies to aid in the improvement of their students' academic success.

 HSA4.1 Training involving core curriculum, assessments and student records information.

-Year 2017-18 2018-19 2019-20 Amount \$0 \$20,000 \$20,000 Source Other 0000 Base, 0100 Supp/Conc, through 9999 Other 0000 Base, 0100 Supp/Conc, through 9999 Other Budget Reference 5000-5999: Services And Other Operating Expenditures 4000, 5000 HSA 4.1 4000, 5000 HSA 4.1
+Year 2017-18 2018-19 2019-20 Amount \$0 \$20,000 \$20,000 Source Other 0000 Base, 0100 Supp/Conc, through 9999 Other 0000 Base, 0100 Supp/Conc, through 9999 Other Budget Reference 5000-5999: Services And Other Operating Expenditures 4000, 5000 HSA 4.1 1000, 3000, 4000, 5000 HSA 4.1